charlotte-os/developer-docs/DESIGN.md

 	- Ease of use for nontechnical users
 	- Ease of troubleshooting for both technical and nontechnical users
 	- Ease of developing applications
-	- Provide an erognomic environment for developers
+	- Providing an erognomic environment for developers
-	- Make the system itself easy to hack on
+	- Making the system itself easy to hack on
 		- Ensure all OS code is well organized and well documented
-- MPL 2.0 License to the extent possible
+- MPL 2.0 License used when possible
 - Include features that each set of target users care about
 - Provide a modern set of user interfaces
 	- Create a good looking and well optimized native Rust UI